HHS/TANF-app/.github/pull_request_template.md

 > *Acceptable Quality Level: Successful build with a single command*

+> NOTE: until we have a proper staging environment this may not be satisfiable prior to merging

 + [ ] Was the code successfully deployed via automated CircleCI process to development on Cloud.gov?

 ### Deliverable 6: Documented